 - *Vancouver SFD data are HPI®, not Average.

-In March 2018 Toronto metro SFD prices remain under resistance and 12 months since the March 2017 spike and peak price, they have lost $208,643 or 17% (Plunge-O-Meter).
-Vancouver prices are still defying gravity but also at resistance.
+In September 2018 Toronto metro SFD prices remain under resistance and 18 months since the March 2017 spike and peak price, they have lost $206,061 or 17% (Plunge-O-Meter).
+In Vancouver prices are no longer defying gravity as sales drop and inventory rises.
 FOMO and speculative pricing is still on in the strata sector in some neighborhoods, see Toronto.

 When earnings drop so do asset prices.
 Wage earners needed to buy a single family detached house in: Vancouver: 3.0, in Toronto: 2.0, in Calgary: 0.9 and in Montreal: 0.7